-In addition to the Minimum Admission Requirements (Rule 6.3.1), the following selection process will determine placement in the programme:
+In addition to the Minimum Admission Requirements), the following selection process will determine acceptance into the programme:

 All applicants must apply through the Central Applications Office (CAO).

-Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 (Grade 11 or Grade 12 trial marks will be used for current matriculants).
+Initial shortlisting for selection is based on the applicant's academic performance in Grade 12.
+(Grade 11 or Grade 12 trial marks will be used for current matriculants) Initial selection will be based on the ranking of applicants who meet the minimum requirements.